abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 list every file only under current directory entirely

 $ l -s -fi*.bin
-query any object having 'bin' name suffix then list with its size and file information
+query any object having a 'bin' name suffix then list it with the size and file information

-to limit search ply to be on this directory only, prefix it with ./ to limit search ply to be this directory and  1 directory below it option -2 to limit search ply to be this directory and  2 directory below it put option -3  etc.
+to limit search ply to be this directory and  1 directory below it option -2 to limit search ply to be this directory and  2 directory below it put option -3  etc.